Nussa

-Nussa is an Indonesian animated series produced by The Little Giantz and 4Stripe Productions.
+Nussa is an Indonesian animated series, originally produced by The Little Giantz and 4Stripe Productions, and later Visinema Studios.
 The animation first aired on YouTube on 20 November 2018.

 Nussa follows the daily lives and adventures of Nussa, a 9-year-old boy with his prosthetic leg, his 5-year-old sister Rarra, and their family and friends.
 Each episode centers on Islamic values.
 Nussa, his cat Anta, and Rarra's names are intended to reflect the word Nusantara.

 Nussa aired on television starting in 2019, through Indonesian networks NET, on 6 May, and Indosiar, on 12 October, as well as Malaysia's Astro Ceria in the same year.
 On 24 April 2020, the series aired on Indonesia's Trans TV.